Runners commemorate Oklahoma City marathon during pandemic

 Kimberly Abel, a 34-year-old who has run every memorial race since 2012, noted that Sunday was the best weather she had ever run in for the marathon.

+Runners and supporters in Tulsa also put on makeshift marathon Sunday.
+And on April 19 — the 25th anniversary of the bombing — one Oklahoma City couple ran a combined 168 miles (270.37 kilometers) together, one mile for each life lost.

-The mock race took place on the same day that Oklahoma Gov. Kevin Stitt defended his plans to reopen some businesses across the state, including barber shops and hair salons.
+The Oklahoma City mock race that drew dozens took place on the same day that Oklahoma Gov. Kevin Stitt defended his plans to reopen some businesses across the state, including barber shops and hair salons.
 Stitt said signs point to the coronavirus threat decreasing if people take the proper precautions in public.